wooyong/optpoly/README.md

 This package solves global polynomial optimization problem using semidefinite programming (SDP) approaches proposed in Lasserre (2001) and Nie et al (2006).

-This package first creates an R object that describes the SDPs, which is then supplied to [Mosek](https://www.mosek.com/)'s R interface for solution.

 ### Installation

-This package uses [Mosek](https://www.mosek.com/)'s R interface `Rmosek` to solve the SDPs, which must be installed in order for `optpoly` to function properly.
+This package uses [Mosek](https://www.mosek.com/)'s R interface `Rmosek` to solve the SDPs, which must be installed to use `optpoly`.

-[Mosek](https://www.mosek.com/) offers free license to academic users.
+Mosek offers free license to academic users.
 To install Mosek and its R interface, check the following [installation guide](https://docs.mosek.com/9.0/rmosek/install-interface.html).

 To install **optpoly**, type